Non NHS Services

 What will I be charged?

-There is a list of fees displayed above.
+There is a list of fees in the above link.

 In order to reduce the amount of time wasted by doctors when patients refuse to pay for the work that has been completed, we require payment in advance of any work undertaken.